alexteghipco/brainSurfer/README.md

 Colormaps are saved in the ./colormaps directory.
 Any colormap in that directory will automatically be loaded by brainSurfer each time you launch it.
 You can find it in the colormap selection menu.

 # How to use brainSurfer
+This guide will get you on your way to using brainSurfer.

 1) Select an underlay
 - First, choose an underlay to load.
 An underlay refers to the surface structure on which we'll be plotting statistical maps.
 There are some preloaded FSAVERAGE brains you can choose to load.
 You can choose 1 or both hemispheres (I recommend using both).
 Load your own surface file as long as it's a freesurfer compatible surface file (sorry brainvoyagers:( check out the niftiManip repository to convert your TAL files to MNI space).